mingcheng/langstat/README.md

 | `GITHUB_USERNAME`           | Target username    | `mingcheng`(Yes, it's me!) |
 | `GITHUB_PER_PAGE`(Optional) | Repos per API call | `100`                      |

-Tips: You can also manually start the GitHub Actions process from the "Actions" tab in your repository, and then execute the analysis by clicking the "Run workflow" button.
+You can also manually start the GitHub Actions process from the "Actions" tab in your repository, and then execute the analysis by clicking the "Run workflow" button.

+Special thanks to [Fira Code](https://github.com/tonsky/FiraCode) for the beautiful font used in the visualizations.

 ## License

-MIT License, see [LICENSE.md](LICENSE.md) for details.
+This project is licensed under the MIT License, see [LICENSE.md](LICENSE.md) for details.